Most Attractive Lakes in Arkansas for Fishing & Activities

 But, Hybrids, smallmouth, and spotted or white bass are also dominant.
 So, bring along your bass baits and try your luck.

-In addition to versatility, this lake is a trendy weekend getaway spot because the are features camping spots and facilities for a peaceful outdoor vacation.
-It’s recommended for families with kids too because there are playgrounds nearby.
+In addition to versatility, these Arkansas lakes are trendy weekend getaway spot because it features camping spots and facilities for a peaceful outdoor vacation.
+It’s also recommended for families with kids because playgrounds are nearby.

 9. Lake Catherine